ophub/amlogic-s9xxx-openwrt/README.md

 - [unifreq](https://github.com/unifreq/openwrt_packit) has made `OpenWrt` system for more boxes such as `Amlogic`, `Rockchip` and `Allwinner`, which is a benchmark in the box circle and is recommended for use.
 - The [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) project provides the `Armbian` system used in the box, which is also applicable to the relevant devices that support OpenWrt.
-- [rockchip-armbian](https://github.com/ophub/rockchip-armbian) provides the method of making, installing and using Rockchip's Armbian system.

 ## Links